jameskzhao/site/_posts/2016-03-09-How to sort an arry in JS.md

 ---
 layout: post
-title: Primitive Types in JavaScript
+title: How to sort an array in JS
 tags: JavaScript Array Sorting
 ---